 If you really want an accent and you are willing to put in the practice time, you can do it!

-Jessica Kijowski Elson, MS, CCC-SLP is an ASHA certified Speech-Language Pathologist who has perfected the speech of award-winning actors, models, voice over artists, corporate executives, lawyers, teachers, diplomats and professional voice users from all over the world.
+Jessica Kijowski Elson, MS, CCC-SLP is an ASHA certified Speech-Language Pathologist who has spent the last 20 years teaching accents and dialects to award-winning actors, models, voice over artists, corporate executives, lawyers, teachers, diplomats, and professional voice users from all over the world.

 After earning a Master’s degree in Speech-Language Pathology in 2000 and completing an internship focused the vocal rehabilitation of actors and singers, Jessica began her career as an Accent and Dialect Specialist at New York Speech Improvement Services and The Sam Chwat Speech Center in New York City.
 She worked with thousands of students during her 11 years at the center before opening her own private practice in New York City.
 Jessica has also been an Adjunct Professor of Voice and Diction at New York University.